cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 // StreamingService interface for registering WriteListeners with the BaseApp and updating the service with the ABCI messages using the hooks type StreamingService interface {
 	Stream(wg *sync.WaitGroup, quitChan <-chan struct{}) // streaming service loop, awaits kv pairs and writes them to some destination stream or file
 	Listeners() map[sdk.StoreKey][]storeTypes.WriteListener // returns the streaming service's listeners for the BaseApp to register
-	Hook
+	StreamingListener
 }
 ```